 Water kefir grains allow you to make probiotic foods without always having to involve dairy, which is something milk kefir grains cannot achieve.
-They can be brewed into drinks (starting with almost any sugary liquid) or simply eaten, and can benefit almost anyone.
+They can be brewed into drinks (starting with almost any sugary liquid) or simply eaten (see also: how to eat 1000 calories a day), and can benefit almost anyone.

 We are sorry that this post was not useful for you!